Babak-Davani/CtScan-CNN/README.md

 2. **CNN Model Architecture**: A simple 3D CNN model architecture is defined for processing the CT scan images.

-3. **Training**: Setup and execution of a basic training loop for the CNN model.
+3. **Training**: Setup and execution of a training loop for the CNN model.

 4. **Evaluation**: Methods to evaluate the model's performance on the validation dataset.